 Product management used to be a “fuzzy” discipline within an organization, without a ton of metrics and scrutiny directly applied to it.
-But as data-driven decision making takes on increased significance, we’ve seen “product ops” emerge to fill in the gap between the leadership and vision aspects of the product management and the facts and figures that inform team members.
+But as data-driven decision-making takes on increased significance, we’ve seen “product ops” emerge to fill in the gap between the leadership and vision aspects of the product management and the facts and figures that inform team members.

 Products operations is to product management as marketing operations is to marketing.
 Both add rigor, routine, and measurement to fields that have traditionally trailed other departments in this area.
 Product ops is a role still very much in its infancy, but it’s starting to show up more and more in technology company org charts.
-The product operations team takes care of operational items and free up product management’s time to focus on business issues.
+The product operations team takes care of operational items and frees up product management’s time to focus on business issues.

-Once upon a time product management didn’t have any tools of their own.
+Once upon a time, product management didn’t have any tools of their own.
 It relied on office productivity software and piggybacked on product development tools such as issue tracking software to cobble together what they needed.
 With product management firmly established, there’s an entire industry now that provides solutions just for product managers.
 Invaluable time is lost as you decide which tools are best, manage them, and maintain them chews up invaluable time.
 Product ops are better suited to handle those issues and give time back to product managers.

 While we used to beg for information, now we find ourselves drowning in it.
 Product ops will figure out which data matters, validate its accuracy, and translate it into something understandable and actionable.

 We all love A/B testing.
 Product ops can turn the business request to test something into an action plan for rapid experimentation.
 They’ll interpret the data results and surface them to the product team to make the next call.